niharika-glitch/sales-report-analysis-using-power-bi/README.md

-Sales report analysis by using power bi
+Sales report analysis by using power Bi

 About this project

-Create sales report using power bi data analysis expression , create monthly sales report which leads to a pattern between sales of different months.
+Create sales report using power Bi data analysis expression , create monthly sales report which leads to a pattern between sales of different months.